LibrariesHacked/england-librarydata/library-db.md

 2. Run the addresses through a geocoder.

-There is a python script in the scripts directory of this project that will take the output of the above query (libraries_addresses.csv), and geocode it using Open Street Map.
+There is a python script in the scripts directory of this project that will take the output of the above query (libraries_addresses.csv), and attempt to geocode the library locations using Open Street Map.
 Run that file, which will take about an hour.
 It will produce another file (libraries_addresses_geo.csv).

 3. Create a table to store the locations.